 Amex Travel Insiders

 Amex Travel offers a feature called Travel Insiders.
-When you use the program, American Express connects you with a travel expert who can help you plan an itinerary based on your destination.
+When you use the program, American Express connects you with a travel expert who can help you plan an itinerary based around your desired destination.
 Fees vary based on location, length of the trip, and details of the itinerary.

-Amex Travel can be a useful tool for booking flights, hotels, vacation packages, cruises, or rental cars.
-In many cases it doesn’t offer the best rate options for flights or hotels, but it’s worth comparing to other booking sites and airlines/hotels directly.
+Amex Travel can be a very useful tool when booking flights, hotels, vacation packages, cruises, or rental cars.
+In many cases, it may not offer the best rate options, but it’s worth comparing to other booking sites and airlines or hotels directly.